Xaeroxe/tokio-inherit-task-local/README.md

 `FutureInheritTaskLocal`.

 These inherited values ***DO NOT*** need to be `Clone`.
 Child tasks will inherit counted references to the original value.

-This crate does not support being used from inside of a DLL, .so file, .dylib, or any other kind of runtime linked configuration.
-This crate assumes all inheritable task local declarations were available at compile time.
-Dynamically linked projects may work by accident, but their behavior is not guaranteed.

-Additionally this crate depends on [`ctor`](https://crates.io/crates/ctor) and therefore it is subject to the same platform limitations as [`ctor`](https://crates.io/crates/ctor).